deeebeee3/aws-space-finder-backend/README.md

 - when we do a log in request we get the jwt but also the usergroup info in the response from cognito...

 We can access this info from the event in our lambda...

+---

+# Amplify inside React Frontend

+Add CORS to our S3 Photo Bucket and also to our Lambdas...